What's New in Care & Handling

 Flower preservatives containing carbohydrate, acidifier and bactericide have significantly improved and are a consistent means of extending flower life if used consistently.
 To be effective the flower preservative must be mixed with water in the proportions suggested by the preservative manufacturer.

+We hope now you know how to care for cut flowers.
 For additional information on care and handling refer to the Floral Design Institute Website Flower Care and Handling.
 For additional information on care and handling of specific flower varieties refer to the Floral Design Institute Website Flower Library.